bytecodealliance/cap-std/cap-primitives/README.md

 The `cap-primitives` crate provides primitive sandboxing operations that [`cap-std`] and [`cap-async-std`] are built on.

-The filesystem module, [`cap_std::fs`], is known to compile on Linux, macOS, and FreeBSD, and probably can be easily ported to other modern Unix-family platforms.
+The filesystem module, [`cap_std::fs`], currently supports Linux, macOS, FreeBSD, and Windows.
-Windows support is in development; basic functionality works, but not all features are implemented yet.
 WASI support is in development, though not yet usable.

 The networking module, `net`, is not yet usable.